VilleKrumlinde/zgameeditor/Docs/RenderText.md

 @dd The text that will be rendered.

 @dt TextFloatRef
 @dd A reference to a floating point property that have its value rendered.
 The value will first be rounded to an integer, use FloatMultiply if decimals are needed.
+Value of this property is an @ref ScriptingLanguage "expression" specified in @ref CodeEditor "Code editor".

 @dt TextArray
 @dd Integer @ref Array of which cells represent ASCII codes of the displayed characters.
 Dimension(s) of array determine the length of the displayed text.
 If the array is multi-dimensional, the length of text is given by multiplication of dimension sizes and the characters are displayed in the order they are stored in memory.